Feyerabend/vm/vm5/README.md

    }
    ```

-Frees objects that are not marked as reachable
+It `sweep`and thus frees objects that are not marked
-and reorganizes the heap:
+as reachable and reorganizes the heap:

    ```c
    void sweep() {